MakeAndDevelop/flutter_workshop/README.md

   ```
 - Create arb files in a new `localizations` folder:
   `app_en.arb` and `app_nl.arb`
+- Run the command `flutter gen-l10n`
+- Use the generated code in your app to localize texts

+---

-**Assignment - State Management:**
+**Coding Session -  State Management:**
 - `flutter pub add provider`
-- Create a LocalizationModel that inherits from ChangeNotifier
+- Create a `LocalizationModel` that inherits from `ChangeNotifier`
-- Provide the LocalizationModel to the widget tree with ChangeNotifierProvider
+- Provide the `LocalizationModel` to the widget tree with `ChangeNotifierProvider`
-- Consume the LocalizationModel in your MaterialApp
+- Consume the `LocalizationModel` in your MaterialApp widget
-- Implement State management for your talks
+- Create an HomeAppBar Action button that switches the locale

+---

 **Assignment - API integration:**
 - `flutter pub add http`